 A signed integer with the specified number of bits precision.
 The upper limit on integer precision is determined by the machine's word size.
 If no size is specified, the maximum size will be used.

+integer {bits} [Alien type]

-integer {bits} Identical to signed-the distinction between signed and integer is purely stylistic.
+Identi ical to signed-the distinction between signed and integer is purely stylistic.

-unsigned {bits}
+unsigned {bits} [Alien type]

 Like signed, but specifies an unsigned integer.

 boolean {bits}